gt732/batfish-pytest/README.md

 ## Script Steps
 - Load the Nornir vars yaml file containing global variables for all devices
-- Initialize batfish to retreive the backups and create a dataframe for data analysis
+- Initialize batfish to analyze the backups and create a dataframe for data analysis
 - Create a device list using the dataframe
 - Use pytest to run the NTP test to every device.
 Pytest is checking if the devices configured NTP servers match the golden NTP servers provided by the yaml file.